Asheq/px-vis-bar-chart/README.md

 ## Overview

-px-vis-bar-chart is a Predix UI component
+px-vis-bar-chart is a Predix UI component that creates bar and column charts

 ## Usage